liushuping/ddt/README.md

 ```
 **option**

-* `inputs`: an array of test case inputs
+* `inputs`: an array of test case inputs.
-* `outputs`: an array of expected test results
+* `outputs`: an array of expected test results.
-* `transform(input)`: a function for trasforming an input test case data, this is the function to be tested, parameter `input` is the input test case data.
+* `transform(input)`: a function for trasforming an input test case data, this is the function to be tested.
+Parameter `input` is the input test case data.
 * `validate(expected, actual)`: a function for validating transformed data (from input) to expected value which is from `outputs` array.
 * `groupName`: a string value representing the group name for all the test cases.
 If the value is not specified, then all the test cases will be not grouped.
 * `caseName`: could be a string or a function.
-If it s string value, each test case will will nameed with it; if it is a function, the test case name will be generated from calling of it.
+If it s string value, each test case will be nameed with it; if it is a function, the test case name will be generated from calling of it.
 The function accepts 3 parameters: `index`, `inputs` and `outputs` for helping generating name based on actual test case.

 ## Example
 Suppose have 6 test cases, each test case has an integer input number and the expected value is the double of the input number.
 So, the 6 input test cases are `[1, 2, 3, 4, 5, 6]` and the exptected outputs are `[2, 4, 6, 8, 10, 12]`